What is in this leaflet

 How much to take

-The usual recommended dose of DULOXETINE SANDOZ in Major Depressive Disorder or Diabetic Peripheral Neuropathic Pain is one 60 mg capsule taken once daily.
+The usual recommended dose of DULOXETINE SANDOZ in Major Depressive Disorder is one 60 mg capsule taken once daily.
 The recommended dose of DULOXETINE SANDOZ in Generalized Anxiety Disorder is between 30 mg and 120 mg, taken once daily.

 Your doctor may start you on a lower dose to help reduce side effects.